 The goals of this course are to prepare the students to approach the study of diseases and apply those principles to clinical diagnosis.
 This approach will be through both Immunology and the principles of General (systemic) Pathology.
 The normal and deranged immune system will be covered in relationship to the pathology of inflammation, autoimmunity, infections, tumors and autoimmune disorders.
 The fundamental cellular and tissue responses to injury, hemodynamic disorders, neoplasia and infection are covered.

+Credits: 4.75

-Course Director: Francis Gannon
+Course Director: Francis Gannon, M.D.

 Infectious Disease: MBIND-MAIN

 The goals of this course are to provide introduction to the basic principles and clinical aspects of infectious diseases including bacteria, viruses, fungi and parasites; introduce pathophysiology, diagnosis and management of different infectious diseases as well as aspects of prevention; and to further expand the concepts of differential diagnosis in infectious disease.

+Credits: 7

-Course Director: Shital Patel
+Course Director: Shital Patel, M.D.

-Integrated Problem Solving (IPS) 1-2: MBPS1-MAIN, MBPS2-MAIN

-The goals of this course are for students to participate in the building of a functional group, show respect for faculty and peers, and adjust his/her level of participation in a manner that both supports and encourages group function; take responsibility and develop a plan of ongoing self-appraisal and self-directed learning to assure he/shecontinues to refine his/her behavior, knowledge, skills and attitudes to serve patients, the profession and society; participate in problem-based learning and use Internet search tools for the basics of decision analysis and evidence-based medicine; apply basic science knowledge to the pathophysiology of clinical symptoms and diagnoses being explored in the problem-based learning cases as well as identify epidemiology and biopsychosocial determinants of health that relate to the problem-based learning cases; communicate with colleagues and promote the learning of peers through development of learning issues, using technology to access medical information resources; and to identify the need for and provide specific examples of community health resources that meet the medical, psychological and social needs of a patient and their family.

-Credits: MBPS1 (2 credits) MBPS2 (2.5 credits)

-Course Director: Lynn Yeoman
+Integrated Problem Solving (IPS) 1-2: MBPS1-MAIN, MBPS2-MAIN The goals of this course are for students to participate in the building of a functional group, show respect for faculty and peers, and adjust his/her level of participation in a manner that both supports and encourages group function; take responsibility and develop a plan of ongoing self-appraisal and self-directed learning to assure he/shecontinues to refine his/her behavior, knowledge, skills and attitudes to serve patients, the profession and society; participate in problem-based learning and use Internet search tools for the basics of decision analysis and evidence-based medicine; apply basic science knowledge to the pathophysiology of clinical symptoms and diagnoses being explored in the problem-based learning cases as well as identify epidemiology and biopsychosocial determinants of health that relate to the problem-based learning issues, using technology to access medical information resources; and to identify the need for and provide specific examples of community health resources that meet the medical, psychological and social needs of a patient and their family.
+Credits: MBPS1 (2 credits) MBPS2 (2.5 credits) Course Director: Lynn Yeoman, Ph.D.

-Introduction to Radiology/Laboratory Medicine: MBRLM-MAIN

-The goals of this course are to understand the role of Laboratory Medicine in the practice of medicine; understand there is always utility as well as limitations in laboratory tests; and to understand the different imaging modalities, appearance of abnormalities on imaging studies, and indications for ordering different radiology studies.

-Course Co-Directors: Karla Sepulveda and TBD

-Nervous System: MBNRS-MAIN

-The goal of this course is to provoke an intense (and enjoyable) encounter with the nervous system so that students are prepared for their clinical clerkships, and for further scientific and clinical mastery of this discipline.
+Introduction to Radiology/Laboratory Medicine: MBRLM-MAIN The goals of this course are to understand the role of Laboratory Medicine in the practice of medicine; understand there is always utility as well as limitations in laboratory tests; and to understand the different imaging modalities, appearance of abnormalities on imaging studies, and indications for ordering different radiology studies.
+Credits: 1.75 Course Co-Directors: Karla Sepulveda, M.D. and Andrea Marcogliese, M.D.
+Nervous System: MBNRS-MAIN The goal of this course is to provoke an intense (and enjoyable) encounter with the nervous system so that students are prepared for their clinical clerkships, and for further scientific and clinical mastery of this discipline.
 Clinically relevant neuroanatomy and neurophysiology are covered in such a way that students will master clinical localization and pathophysiology.
 Specific disease states are introduced to foster better understanding of clinical neuroscience and to prepare students for the Neurology clerkship.
+Credits: 7 Course Director: J. Clay Goodman, M.D.